kurtsson/jekyll-multiple-languages-plugin/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+### Test

+For testing purpose:

+    rake test

+For test the building:

+    rake build

 ### Contributors
 | User                                             | Contribution                         |